Skip to main content

 A covalent bond is a shared pair of electrons between two non-metal atoms.
 Each atom contributes one electron to the shared pair.
 The shared pair is attracted to both nuclei, holding the atoms together.

-What is lewis structures?
+What are lewis structures?

 Show answer